 The goal of the University's athletic program is that every student, however skilled, has an opportunity to participate in sports, whether on an intramural or intercollegiate basis.
 An intramural sports program is open to all students.
-In the intramural program the emphasis is upon participation, recreation, and personal development.
+In the intramural program, the emphasis is upon participation, recreation, and personal development.

-Intercollegiate teams represent the University in baseball, basketball, cross country, golf, tennis, track and field, and soccer for men, and basketball, cross country, golf, soccer, softball, tennis, track and field, and volleyball for women.
+Intercollegiate teams represent the University in baseball, basketball, cross country, golf, tennis, track and field, soccer, lacrosse, and bowling for men, and basketball, cross country, golf, soccer, softball, tennis, track and field, volleyball, and bowling for women, as well as coed competitive cheer.
 The University is a member of the National Association of Intercollegiate Athletics (NAIA).
-Our intercollegiate teams are members of the Crossroads League Conference.
+Intercollegiate teams are members of the Crossroads League Conference.

-In accord with federal regulation 34 CFR Part 668, and the Equity in Athletics Disclosure Act, a report presenting information regarding the University's athletic program, graduation rates, scholarships, staffing and funding is available upon request from the Athletics Director.
+In accord with federal regulation 34 CFR Part 668, and the Equity in Athletics Disclosure Act, a report presenting information regarding the University's athletic program, graduation rates, scholarships, staffing, and funding is available upon request from the Athletic Director.